polandj/FairTurnRSS/README.md

 </rss>
 ```

-Meant to be used with the Flash Briefing blueprint.
+Meant to be used with the Flash Briefing [blueprint](https://blueprints.amazon.com), as described in this blog post.